I Learned to Solve all My Interior Design Problems by Dancing- Create Drama with Shapes

 Straight Lines

-Edesign using straight lines by Northern Lights Home Staging and Design.
+Mexican style Edesign by Northern Lights Home Staging and Design.

 Curves

-Edesign and Fractal Art using Curves by Northern Lights Home Staging and Design
+Modern global style Edesign by Northern Lights Home Staging and Design.

 Mixing it Up

-In this example, I mixed it up by using primarily curved lines but with the addition of the rug which uses straight lines.
-While this mixture feels a little more balanced and neutral in terms of masculine and feminine energy to me, it does not have the same sense of movement that the other rooms do.
+In this example, I mixed it up by using primarily curved lines in the windows and art but with the addition of straight lines in some of the accents, like the pillows..
+While this mixture feels a little more balanced and neutral in terms of masculine and feminine energy to me, it feels more relaxed, with less of a sense of movement that some of the other rooms had.
 It feels more “still”.

 Ultimately, the amount of drama, movement, and excitement you want in your space is personal taste.
 The type of lines you draw in space with all the objects in the room affect the energy, and how you will feel using the space.